afsalthaj/golem-timeline/README.md

 ## Basic structure

 A driver exposing a mere run function for golem to initiate the execution of the timeline.
-It internally instantiate the timeline workflow by invoking the exported function in timeline_lib component. timeline_lib component depends on various leaf and composite components responsible for each node in the tree, such as `raw-event` component and get the worker-id back and then it is fed to the next component in the tree which repeats this process.
+It internally instantiate the timeline workflow by invoking the exported function in core component. core component further on various leaf and other composed components responsible for each node in the execution tree, such as `raw-event` component.

 For now, as a POC, we are focussing on the workflow and reiterating and getting it right, to further optimise as we go.